Submit an ATP Question

 Can ATP fund a bike-a-thon coordintor staff time if bike-a-thons pay for education program for middle school kids learning ride bikes on urban roadways?
 Possibly.
 A bike-a-thon does not seem to fit into a safe routes to school program, but may be applicable as a general ATP project.
 You would need to explain how the bike-a-thon coordinator is relevent to the overall goal of the ATP program and not just to a single event.

 Have successful SRTS Non-infrastructure programs given volunteers a stipend?
 Yes, some successful programs have benefited from providing stipends to volunteers.
+Please review the Non-Infrastructure Guidance for eligible volunteer expenses.

 For a stand alone non-infrastructure grant do we need to address the cost/benefit ratio (narrative question 4)?
 Yes, that question is required for all projects.
 One of the links in the application can be used as model to calculate NI benefits.